rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ```

 `Editor.create_projection_document` is a completely new function.
 It returns a
 projection function and a document.
-This is what the new event driver would
+This is what the new event driver
 require.

 I add another test: